svalinn/parastell/README.md

 git clone --single-branch --branch old https://github.com/aaroncbader/pystell_uw.git
 ```

-or download the and extract the ZIP file from [PyStell-UW](https://github.com/aaroncbader/pystell_uw).
+or download the and extract the ZIP file from [PyStell-UW](https://github.com/aaroncbader/pystell_uw/tree/old).
 Once extracted, add the repository directory to your `PYTHONPATH`.

+Note that the `old` branch of PyStell-UW is necessary because there are complications with its `master` branch that prevent its successful integration with ParaStell.

 ## Install ParaStell
 Download and extract the ParaStell repository: